Jlisowskyy/intro-ml-2024/README.md

 ├── examples
 ├── reports
 └── src
-    ├── audio
     ├── cnn
     ├── frontend
-    ├── helper_scripts
+    ├── scripts
-    ├── pipelines
+    ├── pipeline
     └── test
 ```

 - `examples`: Contains example code using jupyter notebooks.
 - `reports`: Contains reports and documentation created for project milestones etc.
 - `src`: Contains the source code for the project.
-    - `audio`: Contains the code for the audio processing part of the project.
   - `cnn`: Contains code for the CNN model.
   - `frontend`: Contains the code for the frontend of the project.
-    - `helper_scripts`: Collection of standalone scripts used in the project.
+  - `scripts`: Collection of standalone scripts used in the project.
   - `pipelines`: Contains the code for the data processing pipelines.
+Including the code for the audio processing part of the project.
   - `test`: Contains the code for testing the project.

 ## Usage: